telefonicaid/fiware-glancesync/README.rst

 metadata field to simulate it.

 The downside of using names, is that a region may have more than a image with the same name.
-This is specially challenging, when there is more than a image in a destination target, with the name of the image to synchronise.
-In this situation, Glancesync takes the first it found and print a warning with the others.
+This is specially challenging, when there is more than one image in a destination target, with the name of the image to synchronise.
+In this situation, GlanceSync takes the first that it found and print a warning with the others.

 Image names with duplicated names are easy to avoid, with one serious
 exception: when ordinary users can publish their images as public (shared), the risk of collision increases and escapes of the control of the user.
-To avoid this, Glancesync allows setting a parameter to ignore images of other tenants.
+To avoid this, GlanceSync allows setting a parameter to ignore images of other tenants.
-Anyway, this is a general problem, not only a synchronisation problem, because more than image with the same name is very confusing to the users of the images.
+Anyway, this is a general problem, not only a synchronisation problem, due to more that one image with the same name is very confusing to users that want to use them.
 Therefore it is better to restrict the publication of shared images.

 How it works